 Appropriate Vaccine Usage

-This indicates the percentage of patients who received the flu and pneumonia vaccines.
+This tells you the percentage of patients who have received the flu and pneumonia vaccines.
 High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In Good Samaritan Society - Silver Wood Village, 13.51% Percentage of Patients
+In Good Samaritan Society - Silver Wood Village, 24.37% of Patients

 Ability to Keep Residents Mobile

-In Good Samaritan Society - Silver Wood Village, 19.45% Percentage of Residents
+In Good Samaritan Society - Silver Wood Village, 27.79% of Residents

-This tells you the number of times residents are hospitalized per 1,000 days of care.
-There is usually a correlation between keeping patients out of the hospital and the quality of long-term care.
+This tells you the number of times residents are hospitalized per 1,000 days of patient care.
+There is typically a correlation between avoiding hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations

-In Good Samaritan Society - Silver Wood Village, 19.45 Percentage of Residents Rehospitalized
+In Good Samaritan Society - Silver Wood Village, 27.79% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-In Good Samaritan Society - Silver Wood Village, 75.39% Percentage of Resident
+In Good Samaritan Society - Silver Wood Village, 71.27% of Resident

 - Gritman Medical CenterCritical Access Hospitals 0.38 miles away700 South Main Street Moscow Idaho 83843Voluntary non-profit - Private(208) 882-4511